 Genetic testing Prior Approval process will be managed through eviCore.
-EviCore is the vendor that HNE also uses for Prior Approval of high cost imaging, sleep studies and sleep study supplies.
+EviCore is the vendor that HNE also uses for Prior Approval of high cost imaging.
 Your provider will be able to access eviCore via web portal or telephone for any genetic testing needs.